La Clinica de La Raza

 The Advancing Diabetes Self management (ADSM) program at

-La Clinica de La Raza targets Spanish-speaking
+La Clinica de La Raza targeted Spanish-speaking

 adults with type